nilsiker/nilsiker.github.io/content/blog/finite-state-machine-2/index.md

 }
 ```

-The StateMachine class are updated implement the Locator interfaces.
+The `StateMachine` class is updated to implement the  Locator interface as shown below.
 I decide to keep the states inside the StateMachine using a list.

 For now, I decide to have all systems under a Node called *Systems*.
 We export this and assign it in the Inspector.